gouri-panda/XPlayer/README.md

 # Contributing
 Get started with this simple and easy to follow project , it doesn't matter whether you are a beginner or a pro in android-development and open source !
 We are always here to help you out and get started . </br>
+Find a issue and then solve  the isssue and make a pull request to the repo.
+If you didn't find any helpful issue for you then raise a issue and start solving the issue.